tc39/notes/es8/2017-11/nov-29.md

 MS: Didn't we bring them together to solve this?

-KGS: The issues for why we brought them together have been resolved.
+KG: The issues for why we brought them together have been resolved.
 They had cross cutting concerns, those are now solved.
 Are we are all comfortable with instance fields, private and public?

 JHD: One of the main arguments for merging proposals was they all had similar semantics.
 Splitting them up is fine if we can keep them all looking similar.